GLOBAL MARKETS-Stocks shrug off rates risk as U.S. consumers spend

 By Tom Westbrook

+The mood nudged the greenback from six-week highs against the yen, yuan and kiwi, though only by a little bit as bond and currency markets have been more focused on rates implications.

-The greenback stood near six-week highs against the yen, yuan and kiwi.
-Benchmark 10-year Treasury yields US10YT=RR, which rise when bond prices fall, hit their highest since early January.
+Benchmark 10-year Treasury yields US10YT=RR, which rise when bond prices fall, hit their highest since early January, before falling back slightly to 3.786%.
 US/

-U.S. retail sales increased by the most in nearly two years in January - up 3%, against expectations of a 1.8% rise - as Americans bought cars, clothes and furniture despite higher borrowing costs.
+U.S. retail sales increased by the most in nearly two years in January - up 3%, against expectations of a 1.8% rise - as Americans spent freely despite higher borrowing costs.

-The figures came on the heels of stronger-than-expected labour data and with sticker-than-expected inflation.
+The figures came on the heels of stronger-than-expected labour data and with stickier-than-expected inflation.

 Equities - with the Nasdaq .IXIC up 15% so far this year - are clinging to the positives, while in interest rate markets investors are quickly ditching hopes for cuts later in 2023.